amitkr209/Python_and_R_Projects/README.md

 *Line graph visualizing the trending top skills for data analysts in the India in 2023.*

 ### Insights of Treding Top Skills in India:
 - **SQL remains the most consistently demanded skill** throughout the year, starting strong with `over 50%` likelihood in job postings.
-However, there is a slight decline in its demand towards the end of the year, stabilizing at around 50%.
+However, there is a slight decline in its demand towards the end of the year, `stabilizing at around 50%`.

-- **Python and Excel show competitive demand**, with Python starting higher but Excel surpassing it in a few months.
+- **Python and Excel show competitive demand**, with *Python* starting higher but *Excel* surpassing it in a few months.
 Both skills exhibit fluctuations, particularly in the middle of the year, but Excel maintains a slight upward trend, ending the year with similar demand as Python.

-- **Tableau shows a steady demand pattern** throughout the year, though it generally remains lower than both SQL and Python.
-There is a notable decline in the latter half of the year, ending with less than `30%` likelihood in job postings.
+- **Tableau shows a steady demand pattern** throughout the year, though it generally remains lower than both *SQL and Python*.
+There is a notable decline in the latter half of the year, ending with `less than 30%` likelihood in job postings.

 - **Power BI, though the least demanded skill** among the five, shows a significant upward trend from July onwards.
 It begins the year at a low point but consistently climbs, peaking in September and maintaining this elevated demand through to December.

 ### Comparison between both Line Graphs
-- **Demand Trends**: SQL remains the top skill in both countries, but the U.S. shows a more noticeable decline in SQL and Excel demand towards the end of the year.
-In contrast, India maintains more consistent demand across the skills, with Excel and Power BI showing upward trends.
+- **Demand Trends**: *SQL* remains the top skill in both countries, but the U.S. shows a more noticeable decline in SQL and Excel demand towards the end of the year.
+In contrast, India maintains more consistent demand across the skills, with *Excel and Power BI* showing upward trends.

-- **Skill Dynamics**: Python and Tableau show similar stability in both countries, but Tableau is more emphasized in the U.S., while Power BI is gaining traction in India.
+- **Skill Dynamics**: *Python and Tableau* show similar stability in both countries, but *Tableau* is more emphasized in the U.S., while *Power BI* is gaining traction in India.
 SAS in the U.S. remains a stable but less in-demand skill, reflecting its niche usage.

-- **Market Dynamics**: The data suggests that while both markets value foundational skills like SQL and Excel, the U.S. is experiencing shifts in demand towards the end of the year, possibly reflecting changing industry needs or emerging trends.
-India, on the other hand, shows steadier demand with gradual growth in certain tools like Power BI.
+- **Market Dynamics**: The data suggests that while both markets value foundational skills like *SQL and Excel*, the U.S. is experiencing shifts in demand towards the end of the year, possibly reflecting changing industry needs or emerging trends.
+India, on the other hand, shows steadier demand with gradual growth in certain tools like *Power BI*.